 Other times, you do what you have to do to get your kid and her overstuffed fancy shoes out the door. 😊

 Need a good laugh?
-Check out “Meet 20 Kids Who Were Oh So Hilariously Confused” https://imightbefunny.com/humor/meet-20-kids-who-were-oh-so-hilariously-confused/
+Check out one of my most popular humor posts: “Meet 20 Kids Who Were Oh So Hilariously Confused” https://imightbefunny.com/humor/meet-20-kids-who-were-oh-so-hilariously-confused/